 int *m = NULL // Initially we have a NULL pointer

-It can be directly declared by putting the following statement in a line -
+It can be explicitly defined by including the subsequent statement on a single line -

 int *m = new int